payloadcms/website/README.md

 1. Docs are pulled from the Payload repo on GitHub.
 2. The docs are converted from MDX to Lexical and stored in the CMS.
-3. The docs are revalidated.
+3. The frontend docs pages are revalidated.
-4. Visiting the docs will pull the latest docs from the CMS, and render those lexical nodes to JSX.
+4. Visiting the docs pages will pull the latest docs from the CMS, and render those lexical nodes to JSX.

 #### Working on the docs locally - GitHub

 By default, the docs are pulled from the `main` branch of the Payload repo on GitHub.
-You can **load the docs** for a different branch by opening the /docs/dynamic/ route in the website.
+You can **load the docs** for a different branch by opening the /docs/dynamic/ route on the website.
+This will dynamically load them every time you visit the page, without needing to sync them in the CMS.

 Example: